45brains/45brains.data/README.md

 # 45brains
-This repository holds the code for the 45brains.online website.
+This repository holds the data for the 45brains.online website.

 # Data
 The `/data` directory currently holds all information we know about the 45 brains in machine readable form.